Programs

 • Masks are optional when inside the center building, and strongly encouraged if COVID cases are high in our area.

-• Hand washing and sanitizer will be encouraged throughout the day
+• Hand washing is encouraged throughout the day

-• Frequent, in-depth cleaning and sanitizing of supplies, restrooms, and program areas will be practiced.
+• Frequent cleaning and sanitizing of supplies, restrooms, and program areas will be practiced.

 • We follow Audubon, CDC and CT State Guidelines.